NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 <img src="/res/acsl/datastructures/balancedleeway.png" class="img-fluid" alt="balanced leeway"/>

 Although the tree leans more to the left subbranch, which has 4 elements compared to 2 in the right subbranch, this is still considered balanced as they only differ in 1 node layer overall.

+#### An Aside on Tree Balancing

+Doing a lookup in a binary search tree, if unbalanced, can take up to `$O(N)$` time.

+Obviously, there's not much point in using a binary search tree if it's unbalanced.
+With `$O(N)$` time, it's literally just a linked list.

+So, how do we balance it?
+Luckily (or not so luckily), there are special types of trees that can take a bit longer to insert nodes into but are guaranteed to be balanced.
+These trees are called **AVL trees** and **Red-Black trees**.
+They are both trees that make use of some extra math and "tree rotations" (a way to shift the nodes around so that the tree becomes more balanced while not changing the order of the nodes) to ensure that the tree is balanced at all times.

+To be honest, the implementation of these data structures is quite complex, because they need to handle a lot of different cases for both insertion and deletion, so you should definitely not memorize how they work (at least not now), but it's good to be aware of them and why they exist.

 ### Full vs Complete Trees